cemeyer/httpd.sh/README.md

 httpd.sh
 ========

-This is a dumb web server in bash, using the ctypes.sh plugin to access C APIs.
+Httpd.sh is a dumb web server written in Bash.
+It uses the [ctypes.sh plugin](https://github.com/taviso/ctypes.sh/) to access C socket and file APIs.
 It uses a single-threaded event loop model.
 It can serve small files.
 It does limited error-checking and should not be used in the wild.

 Usage
 =====